-- "1.0 Purpose of Report or Summary of main Issues - 1.1 The Department of Health (DoH) has recently published for consultation, proposals for the development of a Future Planning Model, which will replace existing commissioning arrangements and processes in place within Northern Ireland (NI). - 1.2 This work will see the development of a new Integrated Care System (ICS) model in NI, whereby local providers and communities would be empowered to come together to plan, manage and deliver care for their local population based on a population health approach, with regional and specialised services planned, managed and delivered at a regional level.
+- 1.1 The Department of Health (DoH) has recently published for consultation, proposals for the development of a Future Planning Model, which will replace existing commissioning arrangements and processes in place within Northern Ireland (NI). - 1.2 This work will see the development of a new Integrated Care System (ICS) model in NI, whereby local providers and communities would be empowered to come together to plan, manage and deliver care for their local population based on a population health approach, with regional and specialised services planned, managed and delivered at a regional level.
 The deadline for the submission of consultation responses is Friday 17 September 2021.

-- 1.3 This report and appendices available of mod.gov set out the draft Council response for Members' consideration and approval. - 2.0 Recommendations - 2.1 The Committee is asked to: - (i) Note that health colleagues are attending the August/ early September cycle of Members' Area Working Groups to provide an overview and discuss the emerging proposals. - (ii) Consider and approve the draft consultation response, subject to any additional feedback from the Members' Area Working Groups captured and raised verbally at the Committee meeting. - (iii) Agree that the response is submitted by 17 September 2021, highlighting that this remains subject to full Council approval in early October with any amendments being submitted at that stage. - 3.0 Main report
+1.2 This report and appendices available of mod.gov set out the draft Council response for Members' consideration and approval.

+2.1 The Committee is asked to:

+- (i) Note that health colleagues are attending the August/ early September cycle of Members' Area Working Groups to provide an overview and discuss the emerging proposals. - (ii) Consider and approve the draft consultation response, subject to any additional feedback from the Members' Area Working Groups captured and raised verbally at the Committee meeting. - (iii) Agree that the response is submitted by 17 September 2021, highlighting that this remains subject to full Council approval in early October with any amendments being submitted at that stage.